 1. White Sand Beach (Hat Sai Khao)

 This is by far Koh Chang’s most developed and most commercial beach.
-However you have to put it in relation to other island’s main beaches like Pathong in Phuket or Chaweng in Samui.
+However you have to put it in relation to other island’s main beaches like Patong in Phuket or Chaweng in Samui.
 If you compare those ones to White Sand Beach on Koh Chang, it’s still so different: no nasty tourist police, not too many locals walking up and down the beach selling stuff and by far less people.

 Here basically you have everything you need for a perfect day in Thailand: a wide and beautiful beach with crystal clear water, great beach restaurants with delicious seafood all around, 7-elevens two minutes from your beach towel, some of the islands most sophisticated hotels and the widest choice of nightlife options on the island.